 What skills have you learned in History?

-“In History I have learnt how to analyse text, make better arguments when putting forward my opinion, what a source is, and which is best”.
+“In History I have learnt how to analyse evidence, present better arguments when putting forward opinions and how a variety of sources can be useful to historians”.

 Why do you learn these skills?

 “These skills will not just help us be better historians, they also help us in other subjects.
 Having a better understanding of history helps with our understanding in other subjects like English and Art”.

 How do we challenge you in History?

-“Our teachers challenge us by not giving us the information directly, but they make us find out information from text and videos.
-This makes us work harder and we remember it better as we have found the information by ourselves”.
+“Our teachers challenge us by encouraging us to be independent and find the information for ourselves from historical texts and videos.
+This helps us to remember it better as we have found the information by ourselves”.

-“Our teachers always ask us ‘why’ or make us second guess our opinion therefore extending our answers”.
+“Our teachers always ask us ‘why’ or encourage us to justify our opinion, therefore extending our answers”.

 How do we make you enthusiastic about the past?